sansseriff/phd_thesis/pandoc_site/chapter_09/index.md

 \end{align}
 $$

-where the subscripts denote the output modes labeled in Fig. **¿fig:model_setup?**.
+where the subscripts denote the output modes labeled in Fig. [4](#fig:model_setup).
 We derive an analytical expression for the coincidence probability that encompasses all multiphoton contributions,

 $$
 \begin{align}